utah-cs3550-fa24/template/README.md

 Your assignment repository
 ==========================

-Please use this repository to hold all of your work for CS 4470 compilers.
+Please use this repository to hold all of your work for CS 3550 web dev 1.
 You will submit your assigments, and they will be graded, using the contents of this repository only, at the commit corresponding to the latest possible submission time (including all granted extensions).